Huraqan/RagForFree/README.md

 ## Acknowledgements
 - OpenAI for providing their Python API.
 - LM Studio for providing the local model server.
-- PyPDF for PDF text extraction.
+- pdfx for PDF text and links extraction.
 - scikit-learn for the cosine similarity